 Do you have a new teaching idea you'd like to explore?
 Or would you like to experiment with a teaching innovation in your classroom while having the support of a group of faculty members?
 If so, CTL's new Reflective Teaching Badge program may be for you!

-In addition, participating in the program will get you started on documenting the ways you are making your teaching more effective.
+In addition, participating in the program will help you document the ways you are making your teaching more effective.
 As Georgia Tech expands its emphasis on teaching effectiveness to support student success, having this documentation will be useful!

 We've put together these ideas for what to do with your Reflective Teaching Badge after you've earned it!

 How do I participate in the Reflective Teaching Badge Program?

 - Engage in one or more professional development experiences with Georgia Tech colleagues focused around teaching

 - Reflect on questions about your teaching challenges, ideas for addressing the teaching challenge, and impact of the teaching change on your students.

 - Submit a brief written reflection summarizing the key insights you took away about your teaching, including plans for implementing new teaching ideas and observations/expectations about the impact of the changes on your students.
 (Please note that a Georgia Tech login is required to make a submission.)

 - Earn a token following the receipt of each written reflection.

-- Earn the Reflective Teaching Badge for 2022-23 after completing three tokens.
+- Earn the Reflective Teaching Badge for the current academic year after completing three tokens.